Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 ### **Print** (`CMD = 0x02, LEN = 4, DATA = PRINT_OPTS`)

-This command is sent after some data has ben transmitted and starts the printing process of the previously transmited data.  `PRINT_OPTS` specifies some printing options:
+This command is sent after some data has been transmitted and starts the printing process of the previously transmitted data.  `PRINT_OPTS` specifies some printing options:

 ```
 Byte          |  0   |    1    |    2    |    3